chrisyoung/hecks-archive/README.md

 Here we'll have some notes on generating an activerecord database adapter for you hexagon.

 ### Queries and Commands
-Hecks provides a seperate api for reading (Queries) and performing operations (Commands) on the database.
+Hecks provides a separate api for reading (Queries) and performing operations (Commands) on the database.
 For example, when generating a CRUD interface, `CUD` are commands and `R` is a query.

 ### Testing
 No stubbing, no mocking!
 Blazingly fast tests because Hexagons always talk to the in-memory database by default.